Murder of Ryan Poston: Verdict

-Four months after being convicted, Hubers was sentenced to 40 years in prison with parole eligibility after 34 years as per the jury's recommendation.
+Four months after being convicted, Hubers was sentenced to 40 years in prison with parole eligibility after 20 years as per the jury's recommendation.
 The presiding judge also declared that he did not believe that Hubers was a victim of domestic violence and that he had considered a sentence greater than 40 years.

 Appeal

-Following her sentencing, Hubers appealed her conviction.
-Her appeal was granted on August 25, 2016, overturning her conviction on the basis that one of her jurors concealed a felony conviction; Kentucky law prohibits convicted felons from serving on juries.
+Following her sentencing, Hubers moved for a new trial.
+It was granted on August 27, 2016, overturning her conviction on the basis that one of her jurors concealed a felony conviction; Kentucky law prohibits convicted felons from serving on juries.
 Hubers' new trial was set to begin on September 18, 2017, but was delayed for four months to January 16, 2018.
 Hubers' new out-of-state attorney asked for, and was granted, a six-month delay to allow him time to prepare for the re-trial.
 Hubers' second trial began on August 8, 2018.

 Second trial

-In Hubers' second trial, she gave lurid details of her sexual relationship with Poston.
+In Hubers' second trial, she took the stand and gave lurid details of her sexual relationship with Poston.
 The defense built its case around the assertion that Poston was an abusive boyfriend.
 After five hours of deliberation, a jury again found Hubers guilty of murder.
 She was sentenced to life imprisonment with the possibility of parole.
 Hubers will have to serve 17 years before she can be considered for parole in 2032; she is incarcerated at Kentucky Correctional Institute for Women in Pewee Valley, Kentucky.

+Hubers married a transgender woman fellow inmate, Unique Taylor, in a two-minute jailhouse ceremony on June 7, 2018.
+In March 2019, it was reported that a judge had granted Hubers a divorce.

 In the media

-Poston's murder has been featured on several television programs, including ABC's 20/20, CBS's 48 Hours, and Oxygen's Snapped and It Takes a Killer.
+Poston's murder has been featured on several television programs, including ABC's 20/20, CBS's 48 Hours, Oxygen's Snapped and It Takes a Killer.
+The case was also covered by the podcast Small Town Murder in an episode titled “Never Sing Your Confession.”